red-dev-inc/zavax-oracle/security/threat-model.md

 ### Known Weaknesses

 This is **the most severe attack**, with 75% of stake is controlled by an attacker.
-Because the 67% threshold to mint new blocks has been reached, new blocks with incorrect data can be minted, leaving Carol's node no choice but to agree to add the incorrect data.
+Because the 67% threshold to mint new blocks has been reached, new blocks with incorrect data can be minted, leaving Carol's node no choice but to add the incorrect data.

 ### Mitigations